 What to Expect

-When you visit Puzzling World, you can expect a unique and interactive experience unlike anything else.
+When you visit Puzzling World, you can expect a unique and interactive experience.
 You’ll never get bored with optical illusions, strange architecture, and plenty of puzzles to solve.

 Whimsy, wonder, and just plain weird